 First of all, set your camera to shoot in RAW.
 Next, consider using an ISO value of about 400 or 800.

-If you are on a tripod, remember to disable any image stabilisation.
+If you are on a tripod, remember to disable any image stabilization.
 As for aperture, I rarely go wider than f/5.6.

 White balance should be set to sunlight.
 By shooting in RAW you will be able to adjust it during the editing.

-When it comes to photographing celestial bodies, I prefer to focus manually.
-Use the live view, magnify the lunar surface and try to get a contrasted region as sharp as you can.
+When it comes to photographing celestial bodies, I prefer to use manual focus.
+Use the live view, magnify the lunar surface and try to get a contrasting region as sharp as you can.
+It is even better if your camera has focus peaking as a feature.

-Plato is iconic and easy to find crater at the edge of Mare Imbrium and just below it, there are the Montes Teneriffe.
+Plato is iconic and easy to find crater at the edge of Mare Imbrium.
+Below it, there are the Montes Teneriffe.

 If you are following the entire eclipse, the amount of shadow cast on the Moon will vary.
 So will the Moon’s brightness.
 This means that you will have to adjust your shutter speed from time to time.